Approx. Time Difference

 Most classes have 20 to 40 students and are primarily lecture-style with some class participation.
 Participate whenever possible in the informal group studies that are initiated by students in the class.
 The expectations that Brazilian students have of the professor and the coursework may be based on information that is not obvious to you.
 Before deciding to add or drop a course, get opinions about it from other students in the class.

 Attendance is mandatory by Brazilian regulation.
 Brazilian federal law dictates that a student who misses 25 percent of the classes in any given course automatically fails the course.
-This law applies to you also.
+This law applies to you as well!

 At PUC-Rio, you can expect to receive a syllabus at the beginning of a course, which will include a bibliography.
 Ask the professor if you are expected to read everything on the bibliography or if there are particular items on which you should focus.
 Ask about your reading assignments early in the term.
 If you do not ask up front, you may find yourself catching up on a lot of reading later in the semester.
 You can meet with your professors before or after class or make an appointment to meet during office hours.
 It is important to seek assistance during the term; do not wait until it is too late.